Chasm Lake, Longs Peak Trailhead, Rocky Mountain National Park, Colorado

-Longs Peak's iconic 'Diamond' rises 2,456' above this placid alpine lake.
+Longs Peak's iconic 'Diamond' rises 2456' above this striking alpine lake.
 Visitors will enjoy miles of open tundra and sensational views on the hike to Chasm Lake:

-The trail climbs steeply past the Longs Peak Ranger Station through lodgepole, spruce and fir.
-Alpine Brook, largely concealed by timber, is the only feature of note before crossing the top of a long cascade at treeline (1.85 miles : 10,615'), where the forest is quickly reduced to bands of krummholz.
+The trail climbs steadily from the Longs Peak Ranger Station through lodgepole, spruce and fir.
+Alpine Brook, largely concealed by timber, is the only notable feature before crossing the top of a long cascade at treeline (1.85 miles : 10,615'), where the forest is quickly reduced to bands of krummholz.

 Krummholz - a German word meaning twisted wood - describes the stunted, irregular growth patterns of trees in the ecological transition zone between subalpine forests and alpine tundra.